Kaustubh1Verma/CS671_Deep-Learning_2019/_posts/2019-03-31-Assignment-2.md

 The major observation was the varying learning rates of the different classification heads.
 So, for the [third variation](https://github.com/42niks/CS671-Deep-Learning-2019/blob/master/Assignments/Assignment_2/Q2/Q2-v3.ipynb), I set loss weights during `model.compile`.
 The final loss is the weighted sum of all the 4 losses.
 This _sorta_ normalized the issue and I managed to get good performance on all 4 heads.
 Please refer to the [report](https://github.com/42niks/CS671-Deep-Learning-2019/blob/master/Assignments/Assignment_2/Q2/CS671_DL_A2.pdf) for more information.

 # Question 3 - Kaustubh Verma

+## Description
+This task involved visualizing of the outputs in a neural network.
+Such visualization especially in a CNN network helps to look at what sort of learning is happening and what portion is the network looking to produce the output.
+The three visualizations that we are performing here are -
+1. Visualizing Intermediate Layer Activations - This visualization helps to take a look at the different images from Convolution layers filters,and see how different filters in different layers activate different parts of the image.
+2. Visualizing Convnet Filters - In this visualizations ,we observe how different filters are learned along the network by using Gradient Descent on value of convnet.
+3. Visualizing Heatmaps of class activations - In this visulization we produce heatmaps of class activations over input images.A class activation map is a basically a 2D grid of scores for a particular output class for each location in the image.